-The System's Board of Regents has adopted a policy whereby an assessment is made against the earnings of various endowment funds to offset expenses associated with gift acquisition and fund raising at the System's component universities and multi-institution teaching centers.
-The policy allows for 1.5 percent to be assessed on the average of the preceding three years' net position balances of all endowments except those exempt on the basis of donor-imposed restrictions or recommended by University Advancement, a division of the System, which is responsible for fund raising, internal and external communications, and marketing.
+The System will annually assess a reasonable fee against the earnings of specified endowment funds to offset expenses associated with gift acquisition and fundraising at the component universities.
+The System's Board of Regents shall annually review and approve the fee.
+The fee will be based as a percentage of the fiscal year-end market value averaged over rolling twelve quarter periods.
+For the fiscal years 2018 and 2017, the assessment fee was 1.3 percent and 1.5 percent, respectively.
+If an endowment has been in existence less than twelve quarters, the average will be based on the number of quarters in existence.

 The assessment is made at the end of each fiscal year to make funds available for the System's institutional advancement activities in the following fiscal year.
-The total amount assessed for the years ended August 31, 2017 and 2016, was \$6,905,133 and \$6,706,439, respectively.
+The total amount assessed for the years ended August 31, 2018 and 2017, was \$6,528,105 and \$6,905,133, respectively.